 These embedded videos lead to a ton of high-quality YouTube views.

 Not only do these embeds help you get more views, but they can also help your videos rank higher in YouTube’s search results.

-An industry study found that #1 ranking videos have 78% more links and embeds than videos that rank #2 or below:
+An industry study found that top ranking YouTube videos have 78% more links and embeds than videos that rank #2 or below:

 Back in the day I’d share my entire YouTube video on social media:

 And sure, this led to a handful of video views.